 The man-made reservoir, Sukhna Lake is the most captivating location in Chandigarh presenting a number of actions for the tourists.
 Boat cruise, water skiing, canoeing and sculling are a few of the actions in the lake that are liked by the majority of tourists here.
 Children discover this place as a wonderland with numerous joy rides and a mini train around the lake.
 The evening approaches with the elated birds filling the ambience with their tweeting creating the place even more charismatic.

 Built by Nekchand, Rock Garden of Chandigarh discovers a diverse face of human artistic ability.
-Thousands of animal and humanoid figures made out of multicoloured worthless stones, industrial and urban waste and other discards is the chief appeal of this unique Rock Garden.
+Thousands of animal and humanoid figures made out of multicolored worthless stones, industrial and urban waste and other discards is the chief appeal of this unique Rock Garden.
 Sarcastically, the wastes have achieved a new stature here with the touch of human fingers, which is the fact that spellbinds the tourists approaching here.
 People coming to Chandigarh make it a point to visit this supreme destination, Rock Garden.

-Asia's biggest rose garden, Zakir Hussain Rose Garden is situated next to the city centre, in sector 16.
+Asia's biggest rose garden, Zakir Hussain Rose Garden is situated next to the city Centre, in sector 16.
 Sprawling over 30 acres of land, the garden brags of more than 1600 kinds of roses.
 Affording a sight to observe during spring, the rose plants have been planted brilliantly in carved-out lawns and flowers beds.
 Like the cultural zone, which is just across the road in Sector 10, Dr. M.S.
 Randhawa also designed this garden, as his curiosity in horticulture and fondness for flowers was abundant.
 Every year, at the end of February or opening of March, a grand festival known as Rose Festival, is celebrated at this garden.
 Over 20,000 people visit this festival.
 It's one of the great celebrations in the city.
 There are lots of competitions, cultural celebrations and many other events.

 Gurgaon is the most speedily emergent colonnade of Greater Delhi.
 Gurgaon situated in the National Capital Region.
 Its lies close to the International and the Domestic Airport.
 Gurgaon has come out as the hub of IT and other new-age businesses.
 Its propinquity to the national capital of Delhi is an added benefit.
 Gurgaon enjoys all the facilities available in Delhi.
 Gurgaon is home to offices of several MNCs.
 The Gurgaon district of Haryana has several places of tourist interest like the Sultanpur Bird Sanctuary, Damdama Lake and Shama.
 Gurgaon is well linked by rail and road to Delhi, Faridabad and Jaipur.